Floating liquefied natural gas: History

 The Mobil proposal was sized to produce 6000000 tonne LNG per year produced from 7400000 m3 per year of feed gas, with storage provided on the structure for 250000 m3 of LNG and 103000 m3 of condensate.

 In 1999, a major study was commissioned as a joint project by Chevron Corporation and several other oil and gas companies.
 This was closely followed by the so-called 'Azure' research project, conducted by the EU and several oil and gas companies.
-Both projects made great progress in steel concrete hull design, topside development and LNG transfer systems.
+Both projects contributed to steel and concrete hull design, a new development with LNG transfer systems.

-Projects 2010—2020
+Projects in 2010-2020

 Royal Dutch Shell

-In July 2009, Royal Dutch Shell signed an agreement with Technip and Samsung allowing for the design, construction and installation of multiple Shell FLNG facilities.
+In July 2009, Royal Dutch Shell, or just Shell, signed an agreement with Technip and Samsung allowing for the design, construction and installation of multiple Shell FLNG facilities.